fp-ts/core/docs/modules/Function.ts.md

 ## dual

-Creates a function that is both data-last and data-first.
+Creates a function that can be used in a data-last (aka `pipe`able) or data-first style.

 **Signature**